Lakpa Gelu

-Lakpa Gelu (ल्हाक्पा घेलु) (born June 23, 1967), often spelled Lhakpa, is a Nepalese Sherpa climber born in Jubing - 1, KhariKhola, Solukhumbu, Nepal.
-He is known for holding a world record for the fastest climbing of Mount Everest (the world's tallest mountain at 8,848 meters, known to the Nepalese as "Sagarmatha") in only 10 hours 56 minutes and 46 seconds.
+Lakpa Gelu (ल्हाक्पा घेलु) (born June 23, 1967), often spelled Lhakpa, is a Nepalese Sherpa climber born in Jubing, Kharikhola, Solukhumbu, Nepal.
+He is known for previously setting the world record for the fastest climb of Mount Everest (the world's tallest mountain at 8,848 meters, known to the Nepalese as "Sagarmatha") in only 10 hours 56 minutes and 46 seconds.
 Gelu's record-breaking trip was his tenth trip to the summit of Mount Everest.

 Personal life

 Lhakpa Gelu was born around June 23, 1967 in the Solukhumbu of Nepal.
 The ethnic Sherpa community in Nepal does not record exact birth dates, though, so it is impossible to know his precise birth date.

 Lhakpa Gelu comes from a family of climbers.
 His older brother died in 1991 while climbing Annapurna, and his youngest brother has also climbed Mount Everest.
 He is married to Fulli and has three children.

 In December 2006, Lhakpa Gelu moved to Utah.
 Despite his mountaineering accomplishments, Lhakpa struggled financially, as Sherpas are paid far less than Western guides.
 In Utah, he had difficulty finding work as a mountain guide, so instead he had to work at a coffee house, installing signs, and delivering pizzas while searching for employment as an expedition guide.

 In 2008, Lhakpa began working as a guide for Alpine Ascents International, where he has guided expeditions up Mount Rainier and Aconcagua.